DmitriiTitkov/markdown-cv/index.md

 **github**:  https://github.com/DmitriiTitkov

 ## Profile
 A passioned software engineer who believes that technology can make the world a better place.
 More than 9 years of experience working in technology 7 of which is software engineering.
 Highly motivated team player with a track record of developing and maintaining high quality software solutions.
 Skilled in problem-solving and delivering features from idea to production.
+Good performance tuning and debugging skills.
 Dedicated to constantly improving the toolset and the code quality to maximise team productivity and remove support burden.

 ## Skills
 **Proficient with**: Python, Django, DRF, FastAPI, SQL, pandas, Celery, Airflow, Docker, Git